ramezrafla/redis-oplog/README.md

 ```

 This is useful for temporary changes that the client (and other Meteor instances) may need but should not go into the DB.
-This option is only available for `insert` and `update` only:
+This option is only available for `insert` and `update`:

-1. For `remove` -- remove from cache directly with `deleteCache`
+1. For `remove` -- you can remove from cache directly with `deleteCache`
-2. For `upsert` -- we count on the DB to validate if the doc exists
+2. For `upsert` -- we count on the DB to validate if the doc exists so defeats the purpose of skipping DB

 **Note: If skipping DB on `insert` and you don't provide `_id`, a random one will be created for consistency**